-- State governments - City or township governments - County governments - Native American tribal governments (Federally recognized) - Nonprofits having a 501(c)(3) status with the IRS, other than institutions of higher education - Nonprofits that do not have a 501(c)(3) status with the IRS, other than institutions of higher education
+- State governments - Special district governments - City or township governments - County governments - Native American tribal organizations (other than federally recognized tribal governments) - Native American tribal governments (federally recognized) - Nonprofits having a 501(c)(3) status with the IRS, other than institutions of higher education - Nonprofits that do not have a 501(c)(3) status with the IRS, other than institutions of higher education others must be proposed as subrecipients (subgrantees).
+See the Application Resource Guide for additional information on subawards.